 Board Term: Jan.
 1, 2015 - Jan.
 1, 2019

 During her tenure on the board, Hardy, a Republican, has served on all three of the board's committees.
-She currently serves as chair of the board's Committee on School Finance/Permanent School Fund, which oversees the Permanent School Fund, the nation's
+She currently serves on the board's Committee on School Finance/Permanent School Fund, which oversees the Permanent School Fund, the nation's

-Hardy is presently a part-time instructional specialist in the Weatherford Independent School District in Weatherford.
+Hardy retired in 2017 as an instructional specialist in the Weatherford Independent School District.
 For five years she served the district as the Social Studies Coordinator.
 Previously, she taught high school world history and world geography for 30 years at Castleberry High School in Fort Worth.

 Hardy has received numerous education-related honors including the Secondary Teacher of the Year, Castleberry Independent School District, 1997; Alumnus of the Year, Howard Payne University, 1996; Teacher of the Year, River Oaks Chamber of Commerce, 1995; Texas Alliance for Geographic Education Distinguished Service Award, 2000; National Council for Geographic Education Distinguished Teaching Award, 2001; and the 1998 Texas Excellence in Education Award from The University of Texas Ex-Students' Association.
 In 2005 she was named Texas Social Studies Supervisor of the Year by the Texas Social Studies Supervisors Association.